|Perry Memorial, OH|

 Ironically, this occurred when international peace was at a premium—civil war had broken out in Spain and three months earlier Hitler had sent German troops into the Rhineland.
 Certainly the Perry Memorial stands as a fitting tribute to the hero whose daring determination marked a turning point in the war that both ended Britain’s hope for reclaiming American colonies and put the United States on the international map.
 But the memorial that was envisioned as a monument to one man’s extraordinary courage perhaps serves, even more fittingly, as a poignant reminder of the sacrifice that is necessary in all eras to win and maintain peace.

 Located in Put-In-Bay on South Bass Island.
-Perry's Victory and International Peace Memorial is open daily from mid-April through mid-October.
+Perry's Victory and International Peace Memorial is open daily from mid-May through the first of October.

 The monument is owned by the National Park Service.
 Grounds open, tower open in season.

-Perry's Victory and International Peace Memorial is open daily from mid-April through mid-October.
+Perry's Victory and International Peace Memorial is open daily from mid-May through the first of October.

 The monument is owned by the National Park Service.
 Grounds open, tower open in season.